Lambda-Logan/ChaoticFlow/README.md

 This is an encoding of 'flow' from fluid dynamics as a monoidal functor from a monoid `t` to `Endo a`.

-According to the definition of wikipedia, a flow is a mapping from addition on the reals to a function on `a`.
+According to the definition on wikipedia, a flow is a mapping from addition on the reals to a function on `a`.
 We generalize addition on the reals to a monoid and encode it as `newtype Flow' s t a = Flow{ unFlow :: Kleisli (State s) t a }`

 A `Flow` is implements a wide range of categorical operations: